MrMufflon/Leaflet.Coordinates/README.md

 ===================

 ### What is this?
-Leaflet plugin to view mouse coordinates.
-Also the user can change the coordinates and get a marker on that position.
+A Leaflet plugin to view mouse coordinates.
+Also the user can change the coordinates and get a marker on that position viewing the coordinates.

 *Tested with Leaflet 0.5*